-I was dying to find a PA and pick their brain, learn about what they do, possibly shadow for a day or two.
+I was dying to connect with a PA and pick their brain, hear about everything they did, and possibly shadow for a day or two.

-But, the question is where do you start?
+But, the question remains: where do you start?

-I have never met a PA who does not love to talk about their profession.
+I have never met a PA who does not like to talk about their profession.

-Many people still believe that a physician assistant is a stepping stone on a career path to a medical doctor.
+Many people still believe that a physician assistant is just a stepping stone on a career path to becoming an MD.
 I make it my personal goal to educate them otherwise.

 So how do you overcome this obstacle and find a PA to shadow?

 PA Shadowing quick tip: Find a physician assistant to shadow or sign up to precept at Physician Assistant Shadow Online

 The Foolproof Guide to Finding a PA to Shadow

 Invest in some business casual.
 I would define this for you, but I have a horrible fashion sense - if you don't know, spend a couple of hours on Pinterest.
 And to the guys out there, don't ever use Axe body spray, that I do know!